-This is a comprehensive checklist of the types of documents that clients need to consider retaining copies of in case they are needed for a variety of purposes.
+This is a comprehensive checklist of the types of documents that clients need to consider retaining in their files.